rockcrafters/chiselled-jre/README.md

 ### Conclusion

-The chiselled JRE image of OpenJDK 8 provides a 42.5% reduction in the size of the compressed image compared to Temurin and 11% larger than Amazon Corretto image.
+The chiselled JRE image of OpenJDK 8 provides a 42.5% reduction in the size of the compressed image compared to Temurin and 11% larger than the Amazon Corretto image.
 The chiselled JRE image does not degrade throughput or startup performance.

 ## License